 - A 48-part serial published by Charles Fox and written by Alfred Burrage (as “Charlton Lea”), 1889–1890

 - Director Paul Leni’s Das Wachsfigurenkabinett (1924) presents the character as an amalgam with Jack the Ripper.

 - A play based on the Aldine penny dreadfuls entitled The Curse of the Wraydons, written in 1928 by surrealist Swiss author Maurice Sandoz.
 This was later filmed with Tod Slaughter in the lead role.

 More recently, Spring-heeled Jack was a major character in Mark Hodder’s steampunk book The Strange Affair of Spring-Heeled Jack published in 2010 as the first of three novels in the Burton & Swinburne series.
 In this book many of the seemingly bizarre appearances described above are explained in the context of time travel.

 Spring-Heeled Jack is a 2008 horror film directed by William Honeyball, in which the character is revived in 2004.

 In recent years, the character has also appeared in a variety of comics.

 Posted by DF using information via Wikipedia which is freely and legally available to share and remix under the Creative Commons Attribution-ShareAlike 3.0 Unported License.MOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
-And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
 Thank you.